 Bringing young ocean leaders together as they confront the challenges of our coastlines

 Each year, 120 young people (ages 19-30) from different backgrounds form a national team and spend 20-weeks co-creating and delivering ocean and waterway service projects in their home communities.
 They learn from one another and local experts, while forming strong bonds as a group.
 Positioning youth as ocean ambassadors, the program aims to empower participants to become active Ocean Wise citizens and adopt a culture of service through the following program components:

 Community & Capacity Building

-From May to October, participants connect as a national team and with the broader community of ocean conservation through a variety of distance-learning activities including speaker series, discussions, workshops, and reflections.
+During the program, participants connect as a national team and with the broader community of ocean conservation through a variety of distance-learning activities including speaker series, discussions, workshops, and reflections.
 Topics of climate change, ocean pollution and overfishing deepen participants’ understanding of complex ocean conservation challenges while professional development workshops build participants’ capacities to act as ambassadors for the ocean.

 *Ocean Bridge ambassadors are eligible to receive an iPad on loan to support participation in this virtual component of the program.

 Hosted in April (spring cohort) or September (fall cohort), the first Learning Journey experience is an 8-day immersive Learning Journey which focuses on ocean and waterway health and delivering action projects in a remote setting.
 During this journey, Ocean Bridge ambassadors meet their peers in person for the first time to learn, explore, connect, and experience an aquatic habitat and its major conservation threats.
 By living, working, and reflecting as a team in an iconic natural setting, the ambassadors will develop social capital, respect for diversity and a heightened sense of responsibility and pride in the natural environment, themselves, and one another.
 During this trip, ambassadors will: